 AOC 1 and SWMU 1 are located west and north of the TCS within Bat Cave Wash (BCW; Figure 2-1).
 AOC 1 comprises a portion of BCW adjacent to the station including SWMU 1, as well as the portion of BCW extending north of SWMU 1 toward the Colorado River.
 SWMU 1 is the former percolation bed for TCS.
 From about 1964 to approximately 1971, the facility discharged wastewater from the cooling towers to the percolation bed (SWMU 1) and allowed it to percolate into the ground and/or evaporate.
-Historical aerial photo review indicates that, prior to the establishment of the bermed percolation bed, discharges to BCW may have extended as far downstream as the railroad tracks.
+Historical aerial photo review indicates that, prior to the establishment of the bermed percolation bed, discharges to

+BCW may have extended as far downstream as the railroad tracks.
 Further north, near the mouth of BCW, thick vegetation, widening of the channel, and blockage of flow by National Trails Highway greatly reduces the energy of flow during runoff events, resulting in deposition of entrained soil within the vegetated area at the lower end of BCW.
-The area is heavily vegetated, predominately with salt cedar (also known as tamarisk), which is an invasive, exotic plant species.
+Sediment sampling was performed at the mouth of BCW where it meets the Colorado River, on both sides of National Trails Highway.
+No exceedances of interim screening levels were detected in samples collected on the east side of National Trails Highway.
+However, exceedances of interim screening levels were detected in several soil and sediment samples on the west side of National Trails Highway (Jacobs, 2019a).
+Removal of significant sources upstream of this vegetated area will further ensure protection of the river as a source of drinking water.
+The area is heavily vegetated, predominantly with salt cedar (also known as tamarisk), which is an invasive, exotic plant species.
 This heavily vegetated portion of BCW is a long-term depositional area that existed before the TCS was built.
 Depositional history and patterns within this area are not known with certainty.
 AOC 1 is located partially on property owned by PG&E, BOR (managed by BLM), BNSF, and Fort Mojave Indian Tribe, as well as the HNWR (managed by USFWS), with PG&E as the easement holder.